Mongolian Stock Exchange: Primary and Secondary market

 The "Mongolian Stock Exchange" JSC was granted a special license to operate the activities of a mining commodities exchange on June 30, 2023, and became the first mining commodities exchange in Mongolia.

 The Law on Mining Products Exchange was approved by the Parliament of Mongolia and is effective June 30, 2023, to organize the open, transparent, and fair trading of mining products, to create opportunities for real market prices to be established, and to increase the industry's contribution to the country's economic growth.

 Until the enforcement day of the law on mining products exchange, the government has been instructed to conduct coal trading through the Mongolian Stock Exchange according to the "Rules on Electronic Trading of Export Coal " which was approved by the Government of Mongolia on 14 December 2022.

 Physical location

-The Mongolian Stock Exchange is located in the former Children's Cinema building near Sükhbaatar Square, next to the headquarters of Mongolia Telecom Company and across from the Mongolian parliament's buildings.
+The Mongolian Stock Exchange is located in the former Children's Cinema building near Sükhbaatar Square, next to the headquarters of Telecom Mongolia and across from the Mongolian parliament's buildings.
 It was refurbished at a cost of US$4.5 million prior to the official start of trading; seats and screens were removed, a trading floor was created and equipped with computers, and automatic sinks were installed in the bathrooms.
-The building itself is a pink-and-white neo-classical-style structure.
+The building itself was a pink-and-white neo-classical-style structure.
 One corner of the building has been partitioned off to serve as an internet cafe.
 Due to the color of its building, the Financial Times correspondent, Leslie Hook, defined it the pink house of equities.
 Since then, the building has been painted gray.